adriqnn/SoftUni/02_ProgrammingFundamentals/_14_BonusTasks/_02_HTTPBasics/02_POST.md

 # Postman POST:

-Creating new Trip with Postman with the following POST request: `https://trips-48955.firebaseio.com/trips.json`;
+Creating a new record with Postman with the following POST request: `https://trips-48955.firebaseio.com/trips.json`;

 Adding the following object to the POST request body: